gradle/gradle/design-docs/gradle-3.0.md

 ## Remove the Ant-task based Scala compiler

 * Change the default for `useAnt` to `false` and deprecate the `useAnt` property.
+* Do a better job of matching up the target jvm version with the scala compiler backend.

 ## Don't inject tools.jar into the system ClassLoader